sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 }
 ```

-A runtime function with the same name and expanded arguments that accepts one additional "options" parameter at the end is attached to a contract property named "methods" for each public "@method" of your contract.
+A runtime function with the same name and expanded arguments that accepts one additional `options` parameter at the end is attached to a contract property named `methods` for each public `@method` of your contract.
 You can check it like this:

 ```ts
 let instance = new MyContract();